 Administration is committed to minimising expenses wherever possible and has again develop a fiscally responsible budget, yet still provide for East Waste to be a leader in innovation, technology and ultimately investment in activities which will work towards the minimisation of material going to landfill.
-Given the above assumptions and requirements, East Waste is looking at a service cost increase in the order of 5-7%.
+Given the above assumptions and requirements, East Waste is looking at a service cost increase of approximately 7%.
 With CPI currently sitting at 8.6% and our service operating time increasing by approximately 5%, this is a strong outcome.